-From the seafood to the crystalline creek water to the mountain air that I literally wanted to bottle up and pitch to Febreeze — our time on the Beaver State’s coastline felt like slipping into a new pair of socks (or more likely Tevas, for you Oregonians out there).
+From the seafood to the crystalline creek water to the mountain air that I literally wanted to bottle up and pitch to Febreeze—our time along the Oregon coast at the Beaver State’s coastline felt like slipping into a new pair of socks, or more likely Tevas, for you Oregonians out there.

-But with the help of the Manzanita — GoCamp’s Mercedes Sprinter van — our trip felt like more of a full-blown vacation than a quick weekend getaway.
-If you’re considering a trek along Oregon’s coastline in a camper van, be sure to jot down some of our stops (and tips) for your trip!
+But with the help of the Manzanita—GoCamp’s Mercedes-Benz Sprinter van—our trip felt like more of a full-blown vacation than a quick weekend getaway.
+If you’re considering a trek along the Oregon coast in a camper van, be sure to jot down some of our stops and tips for your trip.

 First Stop: Cape Blanco

-When visiting the coast from a major city, you can either explore on the way to your main destination or explore on the way back from it.
-We opted for the latter, making the 5-hour drive from Portland to Cape Blanco State Park in one fell swoop.
+When visiting the Oregon coast from a major city, you can either explore on the way to your main destination or explore on the way back from it.
+We opted for the latter, making the five-hour drive from Portland to Cape Blanco State Park in one fell swoop.